NayerH/Vox/README.md

 # Vox

+This is a scalable web application for a news media outlet built using Java Springboot, using the microservices architecture.

 ### VOX/Posts

 This mini-service is part of a larger app that allows users to view, comment on, and create posts.
 It is designed to be a user-friendly, secure, and scalable platform for creating and sharing content.